(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Environmental exposures (high-dose radiation, long-term workplace exposure to benzene and certain chemicals used in the petroleum and rubber industries)

-MPNs don’t always cause symptoms.
+MPNs may not cause symptoms in the beginning.
 Oftentimes, people are diagnosed following a routine blood test.
-Symptoms may not appear for months or years after a diagnosis.
+Symptoms may not be noticeable for months or years after a diagnosis.

 However, if symptoms do develop, they may include: